 A compact elevation-change conveyor geometry that fits where floor space is limited.
 Common in lines that need a “lift and carry” profile without a long incline run.

 Temperature capability depends on belt design, additives, load, speed, cleaning regime, and whether the temperature is continuous or peak.
 Use the table as a planning guide, then confirm final selection during engineering.
-For background polymer references (Wikipedia-only): Polypropylene, Polyethylene, Polyoxymethylene (POM).
+Wikipedia-only polymer references: Polypropylene, Polyethylene, Polyoxymethylene (POM).

 | Belt Material / Category | Typical Continuous Operating Range | Typical Peak / Short Exposure | Where It’s Commonly Used on Modular Belt Conveyors |